microlinkhq/youtube-dl-exec/README.md

 They setup the download configuration for getting the `yt-dlp` binary file.

-### YOUTUBE_DL_HOST

-It determines the remote URL for getting the `yt-dlp` binary file.

-The default URL is [yt-dlp/yt-dlp latest release](https://github.com/yt-dlp/yt-dlp/releases/latest).

 ### YOUTUBE_DL_DIR

 It determines the folder where to put the binary file.